-The Mathematics concentration is intended for students with a strong foundation in mathematics who wish to continue their mathematics education at the baccalaureate level.
-This concentration is also appropriate for those students who wish to teach mathematics and plan to go on to a four-year education degree.
+The associate in arts in Liberal Studies with a focus in mathematics is intended for students with a strong foundation in mathematics who wish to continue their mathematics education at the baccalaureate level.
+This concentration is also appropriate for those students who wish to teach mathematics and plan to go on to a fouryear education degree.